 At the very center of this entire collection (D) is a two-chapter story (ch.
 13-14) about the people wishing they could reverse the exodus and go back to Egypt.
 The twelve tribes of Israel each pick a representative to spy out the land of Canaan, and ten of the twelve come back and start a rebellion among the people.
 They convince the people that certain death awaits if they enter Canaan, and they decide to appoint a leader to go back to Egypt.

 What?!
-Every single story ramps up the intensity, and you finish this section of the book feeling really disheartened.
+Every single story ramps up the intensity and you finish this section of the book feeling really disheartened.
 You might also feel a bit superior.
 “Surely, I would never act like this,” we say to ourselves as we read.
-But, the moment you start to think that you would never behave like these Israelites, the stories have worked their magic.
+But the moment you start to think that you would never behave like these Israelites, the stories have worked their magic.
 You didn’t realize that, in reality, Numbers 11-21 hold up a mirror to the one who reads them.
-The wilderness rebellion stories function like a cartoon caricature drawing, like the kind you can get at a street fair.
-The artist looks at your face, takes individual features of your actual appearance, and then magnifies them all out of proportion with the rest of your face.
-The point isn’t total realism.
+The wilderness rebellion stories function like a cartoon caricature drawing, the kind you can get at a street fair.
+The artist looks at your face, takes individual features of your actual appearance, and then magnifies them all out of proportion.
+The point of Numbers isn’t total realism.
 Rather, it’s trying to highlight something about the human heart and mind, how fickle and short-sighted God’s people can become.
 Including you.